christianpfister43/snow_cast/README.md

 Run `python train_model.py` once with the `_region` variable set to "sierras" and once set to "central rockies"The models will be saved to `./models` with a clear name for the respective region.

 ## Provided Data:
-Make sure to follow the instructins under "Prerequesites" to place the provided data files in the respective folders
+Make sure to follow the instructions under "Prerequesites" to place the provided data files in the respective folders

 A copy of this repositrory will be hosted on my  [Goodgle Drive](https://drive.google.com/drive/folders/19SeDjPlYD4t7BQqFc8DIS33DstWUUCyj?usp=sharing)

 The meta data files as well as pre-trained models are provided in this link in seperate sub-folders

-There is a sub folder "meta_data" which needs to be placed in the folder `./data`
+There is a sub folder "meta_data", the contents of that need to be placed in the folder `./data`

-Another subfolder "models" contains the pre-trained models for the regions "sierras" and "central rockies", these need to placed in the folder `./models`
+Another subfolder "models" contains the pre-trained models for the regions "sierras" and "central rockies", these `.hdf5` files need to placed in the folder `./models`